odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 ==============

-Philippines check print layout is following the latest :abbr:`PCHC (Philippine Clearing House Corporation)` standardised printing format.
+Philippines check print layout is following the latest :abbr:`PCHC (Philippine Clearing House Corporation)` standardized printing format.
 For enabling check printing, under :menuselection:`Accounting --> Configuration --> Settings`, ensure that the :guilabel:`Checks` setting is enabled and to choose the correct :guilabel:`Check Layout` as `Print Check - PH`.